jhairssteven/robotics_unal/lab3/README.md

 ## Loops and conditionals
 ___
 After some research, [Robotics & Gaming](https://www.youtube.com/watch?v=kRuSMqpowLU) and [BME Teaching](https://www.youtube.com/watch?v=Z6foYAlgE8A) show how to use `while` loops and conditional statements in RobotStudio.
 The syntax is quite simple and pretty similar to other programming languages.
-Below you can find their implementation in the project.
+Below you can find their use in the project.
+Note the recently created signals (`DI_1` and `DI_2`) are evaluated as boolean variables.

 ```SQL
 WHILE DI_1 = 1 OR DI_2 = 1 OR DI_3 = 1 DO